ncatlab/nlab-content/pages/2/2/7/7/27722/content.md

 The original motivations and applications for the *Scott adjunction* come from [[model theory]] &lbrack;[Henry 2019](#Henry2019)&rbrack;, but a lot of its scientific placing and naming choices have a [[geometry|geometric]] flavour.

-> Mention higher topology and formal model theory are keywords.

-> Create separate entries for those.

-### Geometric aspect
+### Geometric intuition

 > To be written.
 Reproduce parts of Sec 1 of [Di Liberti 2022](#DiLiberti22) and mention categorification.

+> Mention higher topology and Create separate entries for it.

 ### Logical aspects

 > To be written.
-Free geometric theory associated to a topos.
+Free geometric theory associated to an accessible category with directed colimits.
 Recap of the intro of Formal Model Theory & Higher Topology.

+> Mention formal model theory and Create separate entries for it.

 ## Applications